 Esophageal cancer is the eighth most common cancer in the world, and is seen more in men than in women.
 The American Cancer Society estimates there will be about 17,290 new esophageal cancer diagnoses this year.

-Esophageal cancer is one of the most common type of head and neck cancers, and it usually starts when there is an abnormal growth of cells in the esophagus.
+Esophageal cancer is one of the most common types of head and neck cancers, and it usually starts when there is an abnormal growth of cells in the esophagus.
 There are two types of cells that line the esophagus, so cancer in this part of the body can be either squamous cell carcinoma (SCC) or adenocarcinoma (AC).
 AC is usually found at the bottom of the esophagus near the stomach, while SCC is usually found in the middle or top part of the esophagus.

 Symptoms include difficult or painful swallowing, weight loss, pain behind the breastbone, hoarseness and cough, indigestion, and heartburn.
 Unfortunately, these symptoms may appear when cancer is in advanced stages.
 When diagnosed with esophageal cancer, preventing malnutrition is key.
 Malnutrition is significantly linked with an increased risk of treatment toxicity and complications after surgery.